For further articles on these topics:

-sEleanor and I felt like we had said just about everything there was to say about grieving at the holidays.
-Then yesterday our facebook page blew up with people discussing the first holidays after a loss not being the hardest.
-The consensus was that this was common and yet totally unexpected for many grievers, who just assumed that by year 2 the holidays should be a whole lot easier.
 Today’s post will be short and sweet.
-We just need to say one thing about holiday grief before Christmas and New Year’s are upon us.
-The first holidays are NOT always the worst.
+We just need to say one thing about holiday grief before Christmas and New Years are upon us: The first holidays are NOT always the worst.
 Sometimes they are, sometimes they are not.
 Grief is complicated like that.
 Just know if this holiday is feeling even worse than the first holiday after your loss, that is totally normal.
 And when you think about why, it kinda makes sense.

-- The first holidays were a blur.
+The first holidays were a blur.
 This is often true, but especially when you lost your loved one in the latter part of the year.
 Everything is a blur, holidays included.
-As hard as it was, your mind and body may have still been in a shocked state.
-That shock protected you just a bit as you muddled through the holidays.
+As hard as it was, your mind and body may have still been in a shocked state—and that shock protected you just a bit as you muddled through the holidays.

-- You cut yourself a break during the first holidays.
+You cut yourself a break during the first holidays.
 The first year we know it will be hard and people will (hopefully) be understanding.
 That can make it is easier to say no to certain events, skip certain traditions, and find support around us.
-By holiday two, we may be finding it harder to say no or admit our holiday grief.
-Remember, there is no set timeline for grief.
-You have just as much of a right to cut yourself some slack in year two as you do in year one!
+But by Year 2, we may find it harder to say no or admit our holiday grief.
+Remember: There is no set timeline for grief.
+You have just as much of a right to cut yourself some slack in Year 2 as you do in Year 1!

-- During the first holidays other people gave you a pass.
-Early on after a loss we often get lots of support and understanding.
-This includes during the first holiday season, during which others are most likely to support us doing what we need for ourselves.
-In year 2 and beyond people may not be quite as understanding during the holidays.
+During the first holidays, other people gave you a pass.
+Early on after a loss, we often get lots of support and understanding.
+This includes during the first holiday season: Others are more likely to support us doing what we need for ourselves.
+In Year 2 and beyond, people may not be quite as understanding during the holidays.
 Though it can be easier said than done, try not to let those around you pressure you.

-- The holidays stop being polite and start getting real.
-On our facebook page several people commented that the 2nd year it felt real that their loved one was truly gone and their holidays would never look and feel exactly the same again.
+The holidays stop being polite and start getting real.
+On our Facebook page, several people commented that, in the second year, it felt real that their loved one was truly gone and their holidays would never look and feel exactly the same again.
 This of course does not mean the holidays can’t still be wonderful.
-It does mean they will always be at least a little hard, different and bittersweet.
-For whatever reason, that reality doesn’t always set in during year one.
-But it can hit us like a ton of bricks in year 2, 3 or even beyond.
+It does mean they will always be at least a little hard, different, and bittersweet.
+For whatever reason, that reality doesn’t always set in during Year 1.
+But it can hit us like a ton of bricks in Year 2, 3 or even beyond.

 You thought you would be in a better place this year.
-During holiday 1 you may have skipped things altogether, taken a break, scrapped some stressful holiday stuff, all the while telling yourself you would get it together next year.
+During Year 1, you may have skipped things altogether, taken a break, scrapped some stressful holiday stuff, all the while telling yourself you would get it together next year.
 Well, now it is next year and you are not nearly as ‘together’ as you thought you would be.
 You have the pain of the holidays and now you are beating yourself up that you aren’t where you thought you would be.